chenlicodebank/Dynamic-Confidence-in-Spiking-Neural-Networks/README.md

 4. Run your SNN with/without Dynamic Confidence, to see how much latency and spike counts can be saved, and whether the accuracy is compromised or not.

-The demo code uses the setting of CIFAR-10, 2-bit quantized ResNet-20, QCFS (Please check log.txt for the expected output and simulation enviorments.).
+The demo code uses the setting of CIFAR-10, 2-bit quantized ResNet-20, ANN-to-SNN conversion, QCFS (Please check log.txt for the expected output and simulation enviorments.).
 Other settings will be available soon.
-I am working on wrap Dynamic Confidence in a function to make it easier to use.
+Low-latency SNNs built by surrogate gradients should be benefited from Dynamic Confdience as well, since the format of Confidence is the same as that in SNNs built by ANN-to-SNN conversion.
+I am working on wrap Dynamic Confidence in a function to make it easier to use in my spare time.

 Related works: